GQ (band)

-GQ was an American group, formed in The Bronx, New York, primarily noted for its success in funk, R&B, soul music and disco.
+GQ was an American musical group formed in The Bronx, New York, primarily noted for its success in funk, R&B, soul music and disco.
 The core membership of the group commenced playing professionally, under different group names, as of 1968.

 History

 GQ was first formed in 1968 as a quartet called Sabu & the Survivors, with "Sabu" being a moniker of member Keith Crier.
 The group then evolved in the 1970s as The Rhythm Makers, playing primarily funk music and were Five Percenters.
 The Rhythm Makers were composed of Emanuel Rahiem LeBlanc (lead vocals and rhythm guitar), Keith "Sabu" Crier (bass and vocals), Herb Lane (keyboards and vocals) and Kenny Banks (drums and vocals).
 The group released one album, Soul on Your Side in 1976 on the De-Lite Records subsidiary Vigor Records, from which the group had one major international dancefloor hit, "Zone".
 At the time that Kenny Banks was replaced by Paul Service in 1978, the group's manager suggested that the group name be changed to "GQ", which stood for "good quality".
 The group signed with Arista Records.

 GQ became quite successful playing music representative of the period's disco influenced sound.
 They had several highly ranked singles in multiple markets (US Pop, US R&B, US Disco/Club).
 Their biggest hit was 1979's "Disco Nights (Rock-Freak)", a single from their debut album Disco Nights, which reached #1 (for two weeks) on the R&B singles chart, #3 on the Hot Dance Club Play and #12 on the Billboard Hot 100.
 It sold over one million copies in the US alone.
 The track also peaked at #42 in the UK Singles Chart.
 It was a reworked version of the Rhythm Makers title-track to Soul on Your Side.
 The follow-up Billy Stewart remake, "I Do Love You", was also successful, reaching #20 on the Billboard Hot 100.